microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/rolemanagement.md

 Namespace: microsoft.graph

-Represents a Microsoft 365 RBAC role management entity.
-Provides access to role definitions and role assignments surfaced from RBAC providers.
-Currently directory (Azure AD) and  deviceManagement (Intune) providers are supported.
+Represents a Microsoft 365 role-based access control (RBAC) role management entity.
+This resource provides access to role definitions and role assignments surfaced from RBAC providers. **directory** (Azure Active Directory) and **deviceManagement** (Intune) providers are currently supported.

 For more information, see:
 * [Administrator role permissions in Azure Active Directory](/azure/active-directory/roles/custom-overview).